 The original AA1NZ approach of a tuned, resonant front-end had significant merit, as it would effectively filter out signals outside its narrow passband.
-Unless we designed a similar variable frequency front-end, we would be restricted to a narrow range of frequencies, a double-edged sword.
+Unless we designed a similar variable frequency, tuned frontend, we would be restricted to a narrow range of frequencies, a double-edged sword.
 I thought about using a bandpass filter to limit the passband to a specific band, with a steep-shouldered fall-off at the edges of the range.
 Dwight had a set of contest filters on hand, which I tried, but then I had to deal with insertion loss and the specter of recalibrating the whole thing.
-Plus, there was now one more box and more connections to worry about, so it was getting big and messy with too many potential single points of failure.
-Finally, there was still no good way of identifying which signal was causing the meter deflection.
-I decided to take a different tack.
+Plus, there was now one more box and more connections to worry about, so it was getting big and messy with too many potential individual points of failure.
+Finally, there was still no good way to identify exactly which signal was causing the meter deflection.
+I decided to take a different tack - identifying both frequency and amplitude - retaining the Jenn-O-Rator as a backup method.